hashicorp/terraform-provider-azurerm/website/docs/r/elastic_cloud_elasticsearch.html.markdown

 * `monitoring_enabled` - (Optional) Specifies if the Elasticsearch should have monitoring configured?
 Defaults to `true`.
 Changing this forces a new Elasticsearch to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Elasticsearch resource.

 ---

+The `company_info` block supports the following:

+* `business` - (Optional) Specifies the business of the company.
+Changing this forces a new Elasticsearch to be created.

+* `country` - (Optional) Specifies the country of the company location.
+Changing this forces a new Elasticsearch to be created.

+* `domain` - (Optional) Specifies the domain of the company.
+Changing this forces a new Elasticsearch to be created.

+* `employees_number` - (Optional) Specifies the number of employees in the company.
+Changing this forces a new Elasticsearch to be created.

+* `state` - (Optional) Specifies the state of the company location.
+Changing this forces a new Elasticsearch to be created.

+---